 Once you know where you want to live, you’ll need to learn how to get a mortgage and complete the home-buying process.
-In this guide, we’ll cover all of that and more so you have everything you need to start your journey to home ownership.
+In this guide for first time home buyers in Arkansas, we’ll cover all of that and more so you have everything you need to start your journey to home ownership.

 Determine how much you can afford

 This is the first step in the mortgage application process.
 Before you begin the application itself, review your finances to get clear about how much you can afford to put down and spend on monthly mortgage costs.